ralphster/ELK-in-the-Cloud/README.md

 The Kibana port (:5601) on ELK can be accessed from one specific IP Address on the Internet.
 This is TOP SECRET also.

-The Red-Web Load Balancer HTTP port can be accessed from that secret IP Address.
+The Red-Web Load Balancer HTTP port can be accessed from that one secret IP Address.

 Machines within the network can only be accessed by internal users and only from Jumpbox.